 | Multilingual support | Pass | Pass |

-Libertex offers tighter spreads starting from 0 pips, compared to FXTM's spreads from 1.5 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+Libertex starts from 0 pips, tighter than FXTM's 1.5 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Both FXTM and Libertex require a minimum deposit of $10 to open a live trading account.